ScaledMarkets/dabl/README.md

 * The build language is strongly typed, in order to promote maintainability and reliability.
 * The build language uses information hiding, encapsulation, and true modularity in order to promote reuse and extensibility.
+* The build language is defined as a true language, with a language definition and well specified syntax and semantics, and with a high regard for backward compatibility.

 See also https://drive.google.com/open?id=1xoyDMebGHedfBUFcsMUkjQJHSwrt3sCFF8CDhrVaTjo